samuel-bohman/madengine/README.md

 ## Environment Variables

-Madengine also exposes environment variables to allow for models location setting or data loading at DLM/MAD runtime.
+Madengine also exposes environment variables to allow for model location setting or data loading at DLM/MAD runtime.

 | Field                       | Description                                                                       |
 |-----------------------------| ----------------------------------------------------------------------------------|